suri66/node-graphql-mongoose/README.md

 # node-graphql-mongoose

-Using `apollo-server-express` for setting up the GraphQL Server. `Mongoose` is used for stroing the data in the database.
+Using `apollo-server-express` for setting up the GraphQL Server. `Mongoose` is used for performing database operations.

 ## Prerequisite